Lada Samara

+VAZ-2108 (1984)

+The Samara was a car that combined a robust build and ease of maintenance with a modern style.
+It was produced in various three, four and five-door designs with 1.1, 1.3 and 1.5-litre petrol engines.
+VAZ had hoped that the Samara would enable it to compete for sales in the mainstream European car market, where the company's traditional Fiat 124-based "Zhiguli" models were looked upon as increasingly outmoded and out of date.
+It was the second autonomous design from VAZ (the first was the Niva SUV), and the first model not based on the Fiat 124 mechanicals.

 Development

 VAZ had made their first front-wheel drive prototype, the VAZ-1101, in the early 1970s.
 The engine from the Fiat 127 was used.
 Further development of this project led to the 900 cc Ladoga three-door hatchback prototype in 1976.
 The decision to build the Samara was taken on 16 September 1978, the intention being to build a car with strong potential sales in Western European export markets.
 Proposals for a distinctive saloon, four-door, and both three- and five-door hatchback were considered; it was decided instead the saloon should share the three-door hatchback's sheetmetal forward of the C-pillar.
 (Design work on the four-door went toward the VAZ-2110 instead.)
 During its development, VAZ designers paid careful attention to the contemporary Renault 9, Volkswagen Golf, Ford Escort Mark III, Opel Kadett, and Volvo 340, which would be the new VAZ-2108's main competitors.
 Front suspension was MacPherson struts, rear by torsion bar.
 It also had rack and pinion steering, another Soviet first.